Best time for Annapurna Base Camp Trek

 This is a great season for those who do not mind cold weather in the Himalayas.
 Although more quiet, this is the coldest period in the Annapurna Region.
 Day time temperatures will be cool and the temperature over night will get well below zero depending on your altitude.
 At over 5,000 meters, Thorung La Pass is often deluged with snow and will close for days on end when this happens.
 Tea-houses remain open during this period unless snow closes the track.
 During this period views are often obscured by heavy cloud, however, there are still frequently clear days where vistas are at their best.

 As the weather warms, trekkers once again take to the mountains making this period the second most popular trekking season in the Annapurna Region.
 By April much of the snow and cloud has dissipated, leaving the views crystal clear.
 A strange haze appears over the mountains during May, however, this is only visible at low altitudes and the sky becomes vividly clear once you reach the higher altitudes.
-The heat generally builds throughout May as the monsoon season approaches and trekking at low altitudes can get uncomfortably hot, especially in the Mustang Region of the Annapurna Base Camp Trek.
-Please remember that spring time is also the period in the Annapurna Region when avalanches are most common
+The heat generally builds throughout May as the monsoon season approaches and trekking at low altitudes can get uncomfortably hot, especially in the Mustang Region.
+Please remember that spring time is also the period in the Annapurna Region when avalanches are most common.

 4) July – August

-Around these times the monsoon period reaches the Annapurna Region.
-Although torrential downpours, plagues of leeches and mud-slides make the monsoon period generally not trek able throughout Nepal, this is not entirely true of the Annapurna Region where rainfall, especially in the north, is far lower than most other regions.
-Therefore, if you’re willing to put up with rain on some parts of your trek, the Annapurna Base Camp Trek remains a fairly good trekking option during the monsoon period.
+Around these times the monsoon period reaches the Annapurna region.
+Although torrential downpours, plagues of leeches and mud-slides make the monsoon period generally not trek able throughout Nepal, this is not entirely true of the here, where rainfall, especially in the north, is far lower than most other regions.
+Therefore, if you’re willing to put up with rain on some parts of your trek, the ABC Trek remains a fairly good trekking option during the monsoon period.
 The added benefits of trekking during this period is, of course, far less crowds and many of the flora species flower at this time, making the trek particularly beautiful.

 5) June – September